 I am a PhD student at Stanford University, focusing on the philosophy of science, applied epistemology and parts of psychology and behavioral economics which concern human rationality.

-My primary interests revolve around the question of how we should reason to make good inferences about reality.
+One of my main interests revolves around the question of how we should reason to make good inferences about reality.

-At the University of Melbourne, I explored this question in an applied context by working on a project that aimed to develop software to assist intelligence analysts when they are reasoning about the variety of questions which they face.
+At the University of Melbourne, I explored this question in an applied context by working on a project that aimed to develop software to assist intelligence analysts.
 My role on the team was to execute an empirical study and to utilise statistical methods to assess the extent to which various forms of activity online are indicative of good reasoning.
 Unsurprisingly, this was closely tied to philosophical questions about what good reasoning really is and how it can be measured.

 Aside from that, I have an abiding interest in probabilistic reasoning in real-world settings, and I also pursue research on other areas, such as reproducibility in the sciences and meta-ethics.

 More information can be found on the other pages of this site.